 If disorganization and distractions take away from your focus, set aside time to clean up your work area while also disabling phone notifications.
 Make it a regular habit to turn off notifications when you are working and clean up your work area.
 Creating a schedule beforehand will help you stay on task and also provide a reward when you notice that you completed today’s scheduled tasks.
 Block out time for your responsibilities and use alert reminders if need be such as google calendar alerts.

 Make sure you are setting specific goals instead of vague ones.
 Instead of making a goal to increase profits, be specific and make a goal to edit your website with SEO within two weeks and post one blog per week to increase marketing.
+Google maps seo helps your local business stand out so make sure to plan for that too.
 Part of goal setting is holding yourself accountable.
 Success and excuses do not walk the same path.
 You have to set goals and schedule out tasks related to those goals.
 If you don’t meet your goals then sit back and ask yourself why, without passing the blame to others.
 Maybe you have such a fear of failure that you are not putting in your full effort..
 Holding yourself accountable gives you a chance to expand your self-awareness and dig into why you are struggling.